 Allows you to record your voice and slides at the same time.

 Can be buggy.

 Consider recording the screenflow first and then bring in audio recorded from an external mic in later.

 You can also see your Keynote program while using QuickTime.
 All you have to do is enter the program and then select File > New Screen Recording.
 You can select the entire screen instead of cropping because you’ve already formatted the screen correctly.

-Once you’ve completed recording a video, make sure to export it in the correct dimensions as well!
-(I know, there are about 800 ways to go wrong with dimensions, which is why I want you to know about all of them!)
+Once you’ve completed recording a video, make sure to export it in the correct dimensions as well.
+(See why we wanted you to know about all of them!)